junobuild/docs/blog/2023-03-21-whats-new-in-juno-v0-0-8/index.md

 During the early beta stage, pagination and filtering based on keys were available for listing assets and documents, but ordering options were limited.

-To address this, we have extended the sorting feature to include timestamps, and you can now sort the keys, updated_at, and created_at fields in either ascending or descending order.
+To address this, we have extended the sorting feature to include timestamps, and you can now sort the `keys`, `updated_at`, and `created_at` fields in either ascending or descending order.

 ```typescript
 import { listDocs } from "@junobuild/core";